partokarwat/showcase-app/README.md

 https://github.com/user-attachments/assets/ec2d02fc-e0e4-4c6c-bb5e-7632fb169a07

-This project include

-s two screens that cover the following key functionalities:
+This project includes two screens that cover the following key functionalities:

 * Fetching and Displaying Data
   * Utilize the CoinCap REST API to fetch a list of crypto coins.